 We all learned about "representable functors" These work sometimes, but often replaced by "coarse moduli spaces", a compromise The reason is that moduli functors dance around the problem instead of facing it directly - the problem of automorphisms.
-The object of interest are families $X \rightarrow S$.
-3 < 🗇 🕨 🔸 The object of interest are families $X \rightarrow S$.
+Moduli as Categories The object of interest are families $X \rightarrow S$ .
 First and foremost: Families can be pulled back.
-A .
+So they form a category $\mathcal{M}$ , arrows being cartesian diagrams